The original do-it-yourself travel guide to Europe SM

 Americans speak English, we say.
 Actually it is a dialect of English.
 It differs in a number of ways from the language as used in England.

-Before going to Britain, I recommend an interesting hour of reading in the front of any college dictionary.
+Before going to Britain, I recommend an interesting hour of reading from the front material of any college dictionary.
 There is usually a chapter there on the subject of the history of the English language.
 Read it.
-Among many other things, you'll find out why Bostonians put an "r" in many words that don't have it (remember John Kennedy's "Cuber"), and leave it out of words that do have it ("khah" for "car").
+Among many other things, you'll learn why Bostonians put an "r" in many words that don't have it (remember President John F. Kennedy's "Cuber"), and leave it out of words that do have it ("khah" for "car").
 Some people from New York do likewise.
 Britishers have the same habit, only more so.
+Same for the Irish.
+I love the fish chowdah in Dublin.

 European Languages